howardosborne/groundhog/docs/index.md

 * Set up test origin servers

-...The origin server (the server the web cache is trying to relieve) may not be usable for testing.
+   The origin server (the server the web cache is trying to relieve) may not be usable for testing.
 This could be because it is not available in your test environment or the application logic may lead to errors when key test information is not provided.

-...Set the configuring parameters in serverParams
+   Set the configuring parameters in serverParams

 ```
 node ./originServer.js